 The performance, feature set, support and pricing of GeneratePress is really good.
 Everything about it is nothing but positive.

 The only downside of GeneratePress is its free version.
-Compared to other popular high-rated free themes, GeneratePress’s free version pales in comparison.
-You need to purchase the premium version in order to truly enjoy its benefits.
-So if you don’t want to spend a dime, GeneratePress is not for you.
+Compared to other popular high-rated free themes, GeneratePress’s free version pales in comparison to the premium.
+You need to purchase the premium version to truly enjoy its benefits.
+So if you don’t want to spend any money, GeneratePress is probably not for you.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!